smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

 ```bash
 make create_bucket unzip upload_data
 ```
+Go to https://console.cloud.google.com/storage and make sure the data has correcly been uploaded in your bucket.

 ## Troubleshooting

 ### AccessDeniedException: 403 The project to be billed is associated with an absent billing account.